ioalex/learning-tracker/2020/Logs/developer-log-2020-new.md

 ---

+## August 31

+I am trying to learn Vim!
+Nothing against VSCode, but I couldn't help but be drawn to Vim.

+I'm having a lot of fun customizing Vim to have IDE-like features such as autocompletion - so far so good!

+I am using the Neovim fork as it seems that its the way most Vim-users are rocking with now.
+My current dotfiles for Neovim are available [here](https://github.com/ioalex/nvim).

+---

 ## August 30

 Discovered a Git client app for iOS called [Working Copy](https://workingcopyapp.com) and downloaded it straight away.
 Hopefully this app will help me to log entries here more often! 😛